Article

 Massive data collection is crucial for Generative AI in order to build all the models to achieve Test Automation

-Generative AI
+Generative AI in software testing

-The Benefits and the Challenges of Generative AI
+The Benefits and the Challenges of Generative AI Software Testing

-Benefits of Generative AI in QA
+Benefits of Generative AI for QA Testing

 Test Case Generation with AI - similar to chatGPT